magento/knowledge-base/src/Troubleshooting/General/Component dependency readiness check issues.md

 Make sure you set file system permissions as discussed in DevDocs' [Overview of ownership and permissions](https://devdocs.magento.com/guides/v2.3/install-gde/prereq/file-sys-perms-over.html).

-## The Component Dependency Check status never changes
+<h2 id="trouble-depend-state">The Component Dependency Check status never changes</h2>

 In some cases, the status of the Component Dependency Check doesn't change, even after you try to correct issues.
 In that case, you can either delete or rename files named `` &lt;magento_root>/var/.update_cronjob_status `` and `` &lt;magento_root>/var/.setup_cronjob_status `` and try running the Component Manager again.